High-how/freemarket_sample_68a/README.md

 ### Association
 - has_many :comments dependent: :destroy
 - has_many :items dependent: :destroy
-- has_many :items, through: :comments
 - has_many :items, through: :likes
 - has_many :likes dependent: :destroy
+- has_many :todo_lists dependent: :destroy
-- has_one :user_evalution dependent: :destroy
+- has_many :evaluations dependent: :destroy
 - has_one :creditcard dependent: :destroy
 - has_one :point dependent: :destroy
 - has_one :profile dependent: :destroy
-- has_one :to_do_list dependent: :destroy
 - has_one :address dependent: :destroy

-## adressesテーブル
+## addressesテーブル
 |Column|Type|Options|
 |------|----|-------|
 |user_id|references|null: false, foreign_key: true|